-Dallas-based Stream Realty Partners LP and Cabot Properties have joined forces to develop two industrial buildings totaling 322,853 square feet at Roy Orr and Trinity boulevards in Grand Prairie.
+Dallas-based Stream Realty Partners and Cabot Properties have joined forces to develop two industrial buildings totaling 322,853 square feet at Roy Orr and Trinity boulevards in Grand Prairie.

 Cabot recently purchased the property for a project to be known as Trinity Crossing.

 Designed to accommodate tenants needing 30,000 to 175,000 square feet, the project’s central location – not to mention what Cabot called rising demand for Class A space – was key to the development plan.